rochford77/ReplayAnalyzerRL/README.md

 ### Usage

-`python ./replayAnalyzer.py -f folder_path -s Y/N`
+`python ./replayAnalyzer.py --folder --spell --playlist`

 ### SpellChecker
 + The file TeamNameSpellCheckerCustomLanguage.txt can be used to add/prioritize words